 Languages and frameworks: OpenAPI

 JetBrains Rider provides coding assistance for OpenAPI definitions in YAML and JSON files, and integration with Swagger Codegen for generating server stubs, client libraries (SDKs), and documentation based on your OpenAPI specification.
-In addition, you can create HTTP requests for the defined endpoints and execute them via the built-in HTTP Client.

 Create an OpenAPI specification

 JetBrains Rider recognizes a dedicated OpenAPI Specification file type with relevant coding assistance.
 These are regular YAML or JSON files with the definition of the OpenAPI specification version.

 Create an OpenAPI Specification manually

 In the Project tool window, press Alt+Insert and select OpenAPI Specification from the context menu.

 Specify a name for the file and select the specification version and file format.

 In an OpenAPI specification opened in the editor, use the gutter icons to quickly add specification sections.

 You can disable the gutter icon in the IDE settings, under Gutter icons for quick specification edits checkbox.using the

 Depending on the format and version, the new OpenAPI specification file contains the following template: